 This item isn’t mandatory, but CPU coolers have been very popular lately since both AMD and Intel have been selling processors with the capability of overclocking.
 If your plan is to push as much performance as you can out of your CPU, be sure to get a good CPU cooler.

 You need to decide what kind of software to purchase.
-For beginners, I recommend purchasing a copy of Windows 7.

 You all know what you want in a monitor.
 Right?
 Or do you?

 These are your keyboards, mice, speakers, etc. Basically all your daily USB devices